bergice/autoblend/docs/index.md

     4. Repeat for all materials you want to blend.
     ![Tutorial_MaterialBlendId.png](media/Tutorial_MaterialBlendId.png)

+    !!! tip
-    > Note: We can multiply `AO` with `Base Color` to include ambient occlusion in the final output.
+        We can multiply `AO` with `Base Color` to include ambient occlusion in the final output.

 -----